sjdv1982/seamless/silk.md

 ## /extra items

+## policies

+### infer_shape (1)
+Whenever a Numpy array is assigned to an array, its shape parameters are imprinted on the array schema.
+The imprinting is done *after* the array is validated against the existing schema: so if there was already a shape, re-imprinting is likely to fail.
+For non-shapedarrays, this has no meaning by itself, but still can be provided to govern the behavior of children.
+Default: False

+### re_infer_shape (1)
+Same as above, but existing shape-constraint schema parameters are first removed.
+This is useful if e.g. OpenCL/CUDA code needs to be regenerated whenever the array shape changes.
+Shape validators are not removed, so constraints on the shape can be encoded there.
+Default: False

-## Shapedarray pure-binary schema
+## /policies

-shaped array schemas are pure-binary schemas if
-- shaped array schemas h
-- array schemas that are both *fully-shaped* (fixed-length in all dimensions) and whose items are all pure-binary schemas
+shaped array schemas are pure-binary schemas if they are both *fully-shaped* (fixed-length in all dimensions) and whose base item is a pure-binary schema

 # /shapedarray construct